Generic Name: Oxybutynin Transdermal System (oks i BYOO ti nin)

 - Good mouth care, sucking hard, sugar-free candy, or chewing sugar-free gum may help with dry mouth.
 See a dentist often.

-- A very bad reaction called angioedema has happened with this medicine.
+- A very bad reaction called angioedema has happened with oxybutynin transdermal system.
 Sometimes, this may be life-threatening.
 Signs may include swelling of the hands, face, lips, eyes, tongue, or throat; trouble breathing; trouble swallowing; or unusual hoarseness.
-Talk with the doctor.
+Get medical help right away if you have any of these signs.

 - If you are 65 or older, use oxybutynin transdermal system with care.
 You could have more side effects.